munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_HW2.md

      1. users

-### 4. Provide a sample architecture diagram of your system
+### 4. Provide a sample architecture diagram of your system.
 ![An architecture diagram of the system!](https://drive.google.com/uc?export=view&id=1eAvIzpoXHF_ahXs64vyJ8TY-_p2IQtFs)

 ### 5. Describe the team approach to the project work: how are you planning to distribute the workload, how are you managing your code, how are you planning to test your system.